Application Guidelines

 - finding people to interview

-- advice on accommodation, travel, transport
+- advice on accommodation, travel, transport, permissions

 - provide safety information

 The contact will not receive compensation from Sida or JU for their efforts.
 Therefore, it is important that you reimburse any expenses agreed by the both of you beforehand, for example for transportation or data collection.
+Be aware of corruption, which is not accepted.

 Certificate of contact person needed

-In the MFS application, you need to submit a confirmation from the contact in the field (formal invitation or certificate/contract such as an email exchange) showing there is a contact in the country to assist you.
+In the MFS application, you need to submit a confirmation from the contact in the field (formal invitation or certificate/contract or an email exchange) showing there is a contact in the country to assist you.
 The certificate or the invitation letter should include clearly the name of the contact organisation/contact person and your complete name and the preliminary planned time period.
 If you submit an email exchange, make sure you include both your initial email requesting for a contact person and the contact person's reply confirming the request.

 Please note: the confirmation must be submitted in English.
-If your contact does not speak English, please write a translation in English and attach to application.
+If your contact does not speak English, please write a translation in English and attach to the application.

 Tips how to find a contact person